nikolaswise/nikolas.ws/src/cv.md

 changefreq: weekly
 ---

-I am designer, developer, printer, and artist with nearly a decade of making products, experiments, and objects.
+I am designer, developer, printer, and artist with nearly a decade of experience making products, experiments, and objects.
 My current work focuses on on systems design – from strategy and identity development to information architecture and API design – and long-form typographic works.

 ## Work